qnkhuat/qnkhuat.github.io/_posts/2020-09-19-A-trip-to-Cao-Bang.md

 Lucky not in just living conditions, but also in terms of opportunity.
 I wonder if these kids even know the concept of having a dream in life?

-But with this much of luckiness; Am I, living up to it?
+The question isL with this much of luckiness; Am I, living up to it?

 <figure style="width:100%" class="img-center">
     <img src="/assets/img/posts/kids_at_coc_pau.jpeg" />